6dkrbk9jz4/Venmo-payment-visualizer/replit.md

-# Venmo Transaction Visualizer
+# Transaction Flow Visualizer

 ## Overview

-The Venmo Transaction Visualizer is a browser-based application that enables users to upload multiple Venmo CSV statements, parse and normalize transaction data, and visualize money flows between people using interactive Sankey diagrams.
+The Transaction Flow Visualizer is a browser-based application that enables users to upload CSV files containing transaction data (with To, From, and Amount columns) and visualize money flows between people using interactive Sankey diagrams.
+Originally designed for Venmo statements, it now supports any generic CSV format with flexible column mapping.
 The application processes all data client-side without requiring a backend server, providing privacy and instant analysis of financial transactions.

 Key features include:
-- Multi-file CSV upload and parsing
+- Multi-file CSV upload and parsing (supports Venmo and generic CSV formats)
+- Flexible column auto-detection (To/From/Amount with many variations)
 - Interactive Sankey diagram visualization showing money flows between individuals
+- Color-coded flows: green for received money, red for sent money
+- Superhero avatar system for visual person identification
 - Filterable transaction table with sorting and pagination
 - Summary statistics and analytics
+- Alias mapping for consolidating person names
+- Date range filtering
+- Session persistence with localStorage
-- Merchant filtering capability
+- Merchant filtering and clustering capability
+- Export functionality (CSV, JSON, PNG)
 - Dark/light theme support
 - Fully client-side processing for data privacy